-Being in a relationship means you are going to do things, or not do things, that displease your woman.
+The fact is -- being in a relationship means you are going to do things – or not do things – that displease your woman.
 It is a fact of life that women have all kinds of mysterious things they want and need, and don’t always know how to ask for them in kind or direct ways.
 I say mysterious, because it probably feels mysterious to you, whereas to her it is totally obvious what she needs and why.
-This means that you are going to miss a beat when it comes to something that is important to her.
-If this relationship is important to you, you want to master the art of apology, because it saves time and quickly gets you back on track with the good feelings.
+This means that you are going to miss a beat when it comes to something important to her.
+If this relationship is important to you, you want to master the art of apology, because it saves time and quickly gets you back on track with good feelings. .

+There is not just one way to resolve hurt feelings and disappointed expectations, which are usually at the basis of a woman’s need for an apology.
 There are as many ways to apologize as there are apologizers.
 Some methods are more effective than others with your partner.
-A simple “I’m sorry," may really do it for some women.
+A simple “I’m sorry” may really do it for some women.
 Others need to know that you understand what they are feeling, or what need of hers didn’t get met, or to understand that you regret your actions.
 In this case, a simple two-word apology is not going to do the job.
 But the right kind of apology will work like a charm.

 Women who are feeling hurt by you often need to know that you truly regret her pain.
 You may or may not regret your action, or may have been unable to prevent this action, but she needs to know that you are sorry or sad to see it caused her pain.
 If this is her issue, make sure to include words that indicate that you know she is suffering, and that this wasn’t your intention.
 If this is her need, these words will be like a combination lock to her emotional safe.
 She will open right up when she feels a GENUINE expression of regret.
 Here is an example of the art of apology, with expressing regret: